carloslfu/tribe-tech-test/README.md

 - In order to support MacOSX cut/copy/paste, and more editing commands, those commands are added to the Electron Menu.
 - Keep Main Window state using the `electron-window-state` package.
 - The UI uses [Ant Design components for Angular](https://ng.ant.design/).
-- Show the electron windows only when they are ready.
+- Show the Electron windows only when they are ready.
 It is implemented by using the Electron BrowserWindow `ready-to-show` event.
 - The Menu "Save Video Message" option is implemented a big button on the main window, because it is the main user action on that window.

 ## Notes on security!